HohlbeinLab/AnalyseDirectionality/README.md

-# Angle Analyzer
+# RFT - Angle Analyzer

 This package encompasses both the ImageJ plugin RFT, and the scripts used to further process the data.

+## Installation

+This plugin has a ImageJ (Java) and Python part.
+The ImageJ plugin is easily configured to run the full stack, but either part can be used seperately.

-## ImageJ
+### ImageJ
 To automatically use the latest version, you can subscribe to the Hohlbein update site in ImageJ.
-Otherwise, download the latest version from [here](https://github.com/HohlbeinLab/AnalyseDirectionality/releases) and place it in the plugins folder in your FIJI installation folder and restart the application.
+Otherwise, download the latest version jar from [here](https://github.com/HohlbeinLab/AnalyseDirectionality/releases) and place it in the plugins folder in your FIJI installation folder and restart the application.

+### Python

+Download the python script from [here](https://github.com/HohlbeinLab/AnalyseDirectionality/releases) and place this in a folder.
+More folders and files will be written here, so recommended is that the folder is empty (besides the script).

+In the ImageJ plugin, you can put the path to the folder containing the `gaussian_order.py` script in the script path box, and your preferred python version in the py box.
+This will link them together.

+This python install must include the following packages: `matplotlib, numpy, scipy, tqdm, openpyxl, astropy`.
+You can install them using the following python command: `python.exe -m pip install matplotlib numpy scipy tqdm openpyxl astropy`

+ - This does assume your python installation is `python.exe`.
+Replace if you are using a differeny path

 <details>
 <summary>Plugin Overview</summary>